jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/read/_totaloverflowduring.md

     * [`remainingDistributionLimitCurrencyOf`](../../jbethpaymentterminal/read/remainingdistributionlimitcurrencyof.md)
     * [`currencyOf`](../../../or-controllers/jbcontroller/properties/currencyof.md)
     * [`priceFor`](../../../jbprices/read/pricefor.md)
-4. If the current balance of the project is less than the target remaining, there is no overflow.
+4. If the current balance of the project is at most the target remaining, there is no overflow.
 Otherwise the difference between the project's current balance and the remaining distribution limit is the overflow.

     ```solidity
     // Overflow is the balance of this project minus the amount that can still be distributed.
     return
-      _ethBalanceOf < _ethDistributionLimitRemaining
+      _ethBalanceOf <= _ethDistributionLimitRemaining
         ?
 0
         : _ethBalanceOf - _ethDistributionLimitRemaining;
     ```